 How Do Smoker’s Lines Form?

-Nicotine, which is the active ingredient in cigarettes dries out the skin and increases collagen loss around the mouth.
+Nicotine, which is the active ingredient in cigarettes, dries out the skin and increases collagen loss around the mouth.
 Collagen is a protein that the body produces naturally.
 It can be thought of as the glue that holds the human body together.
 It fills out the skin over the skeletal structure, giving the face a rounder, fuller appearance.
-As the body ages, it loses collagen, which may lead to a more hollowed out, gaunt appearance.
+As the body ages, it loses collagen, leading to a more hollowed out, worn appearance.
 Nicotine will accelerate this collagen loss.

 How Can Smoker’s Lines Be Treated?

 The side effects of dermal fillers are relatively mild.
 The most common is swelling or bruising at the injection sites.
 Most of this should subside within a week following the procedure.
-Use of ice, cold compresses, and taking the herb Arnica montana will help reduce the amount of bruising and swelling.
+Use of ice, cold compresses, and taking the herb Arnica montana will reduce bruising and swelling.

-The biggest risk from the procedure will be excessive bleeding at the injection sites.
+The most significant risk from the procedure will be excessive bleeding at the injection sites.
 Smokers are at particular risk for excessive bleeding.
-While the best course of action is to quit for good starting two to three weeks prior to the surgery, doctors recommend avoiding the use of tobacco products for at least two weeks before and after treatment.
+While the best course of action is to quit for good starting two to three weeks before the surgery, doctors recommend avoiding the use of tobacco products for at least two weeks before and after treatment.